smokeballdev/api-docs/docs/documentation/ia-Plugins.md

  `requestEndpointUrl` | Used to request a URL from your backend.
  `key` | Used to calculate a signature which must be used by your backend to verify that the request is from Smokeball.

-When a Plugin view is loaded, a `POST` request is made to the supplied `requestEndpointUrl` url with the a payload similar to below:
+When a Plugin view is loaded, a `POST` request is made to the supplied `requestEndpointUrl` url with a payload similar to below:
 ``` json
 {
   "method": "POST",